TKallel/Capstone/RESULTS.md

 **Functions 1 and 3 only looked like they were exploring.** Their models could not tell one region from another, so every unknown point seemed equally uncertain and the search just picked whichever candidate was furthest from the data — always a corner.
-Exploration only means something when the model can say which unknowns are worth resolving.

 ## What I would do differently